 There are a surprising number of social media platforms.
 But only a few deliver the best results for hotels.
 Here’s what to prioritise when you want to make your hotel social.

 Love it or loathe it, Facebook is a social media marketing powerhouse and a branding force to be reckoned with.
-With 2.45 billion monthly active users, affordable advertising tools, integration with other social media platforms and an aggressively powerful algorithm, the platform actively drives your search for customers, gives you the ability to create and manage all kinds of campaigns (including live video), and supports the media that hotels love best – imagery and video.
+Facebook has 2.45 billion monthly active users and 74% visit the site daily.
+With affordable advertising tools, integration with other social media platforms and an aggressively powerful algorithm, the platform actively drives your search for customers, gives you the ability to create and manage all kinds of campaigns (including live video), and supports the media that hotels love best – imagery and video.

 Facebook is very versatile for the hotel industry.
 Some of the best ways to use the platform include: